rastapasta/foodsharing/README.md

   * Handle WebSocket reconnect after long inactivity

 * Should hve
+  * Deep linking via apple-app-site-association, needs to be merged to fs master
   * Tap on group conversation title -> Group scene, list of members, possibility to change name
   * Tap on conversation title -> Jump to Profile page